Plantar myofascitis refers to pain on the sole of the foot. Do you have it? Is lower leg frustrating your daily walk? Chiropractic help is for you.

 Quite often even then, patients, not expecting a chiropractor might treat foot pain, only raise the subject when they see a model of the foot prominently displayed, or posters on the wall.

-This heel spur forms where the plantar fascia attaches to the heel, in response to the plantar fascia’s increased tug on the heel bone.
+This heel spur forms where the plantar fascia attaches to the calcaneus, in response to the increased tug on the bone.

 It's a condition that tends to respond poorly to traditional treatment.
-The pain and muscular dysfunction can seriously affect the normal life of an individual, but in an athlete it’s a disaster in both training and racing performance.
+The pain and muscular dysfunction can seriously affect the normal life of an individual, but in an athlete it is a disaster in both training and racing performance.

 And, because how fast you can and do walk directly affects longevity, it really is a serious problem.
 Serious enough to actually shorten your life.